terisa-lau/terisa-lau.github.io/essays/TypeScript_Impressions.md

 - Working with unfamiliar concepts
 - Produce working solutaions within time constrains

 WODs recreate these pressures in a learning environment.
-It exposes us to different challenges, forces us to think and recognize patterns.
+It exposes us to different challenges, forces us to think and recognize patterns fast.

 ## Seeking Help